Self-hosted Forgejo runner in Kubernetes

 # The directory to store the cache data.

-# If it's empty, the cache data will be stored in $HOME/.cache/actcache.
+# If empty, the cache data will be stored in $HOME/.cache/actcache.

 dir: ""